 You need to figure out what format you want/need the document to be in.
 Is it something that can easily be a PDF format?
-Does it contain high-resolution/definition pictures that might make it better for a TIF file format?
+Does it contain high-resolution/definition images that might make it better for a TIF file format?
+Or does your content have a different preferred file format?
 Once you have that straightened out, you’ll be able to select the correct option when uploading your document to a website or online form.

 Must-haves when uploading a document

-First and foremost, you must have the document in an electronic format.
+First and foremost, you must have the document in an electronic format on your device.
 So, if you’re starting from a paper document, you’ll have to scan it and send that scanned file to yourself.
-You can take a picture of that document and use that file as well.
+You can take a picture of that document and use that image file as well.

-If you don’t have the physical document, you’d need to contact the person who has it and ask for an electronic copy.
+If you don’t have the physical document, you’ll need to contact the person who has the information and ask for an electronic copy of the document.
 Then, you’ll download and save that file to your computer.

 Step one, complete.
 You now have the document on your computer, ready to go.